typhonjs-node-bundle/plugin-fileutil/README.md

 # plugin-fileutil
-Provides a TyphonJS plugin module for essential file utility data handling.
+Provides a TyphonJS plugin module for essential file utility data handling for bundling CLIs.